Tony Earl: Early life and career

 Earl was born in St. Ignace, Michigan, the son of Ethlynne Julia (Scully) and Russell K. Earl.
 He graduated from Michigan State University in 1958 and earned a J.D. from the University of Chicago.
 After four years in the U.S. Navy, including two years as a legal officer, Earl made his way to Wisconsin in 1965.
 He was the district attorney of Marathon County, Wisconsin from 1965 to 1966, and the city attorney of Wausau, Wisconsin from 1966 to 1969.
 That year, he was elected to the Wisconsin State Assembly, filling the seat vacated by David Obey, who was elected a member of the United States House of Representatives.

 In 1974, Earl left the Assembly to run for Wisconsin Attorney General, but was defeated in the primary by Bronson La Follette.
 Upon his defeat, then-Gov. Patrick Lucey named Earl secretary of the Department of Administration.
 Later, Earl became Secretary of the Wisconsin Department of Natural Resources (DNR) where his list of accomplishments include addressing the State's surface water pollution.

 Governor of Wisconsin

 In 1982, Earl ran for governor when Lee S. Dreyfus unexpectedly declined to run for re-election, and soon the Wisconsin Democratic Party's hopes of reclaiming the governor's mansion became very real.
 As head of the state Department of Natural Resources, Earl was well-received as a staunch defender of the environment and a problem-solver.
-Earl used that reputation to defeat former Acting Governor Martin J. Schreiber (1977–79) in the Democratic primary for governor.
+Earl used that reputation to defeat former Governor Martin J. Schreiber, in the Democratic primary for governor.
 Earl went on to defeat the Republican candidate, Terry Jodok Kohler, in a landslide victory.